 Import and Install Google Fonts on Mac

-Additionally create a new folder in Font Book App by click on bottom left ‘Plus’ button.
-You can name it e.g. My Fonts.
+Additionally, create a new folder in the Font Book App by click on the

-Once you done create your personal folder.
-Click on ‘Plus’ button again, but this time is plus button on ‘top-middle’ left on Font Book app window.
+Once you are done creating your personal folder.
+Click on ‘Plus’ button again, but this time is the plus button on ‘top-middle’ left on the Font Book app window.

 Navigate to where you extract Google Fonts earlier.
-And click on every fonts that you like to install on your Mac.
+And click on every font that you like to install on your Mac.

-Or simply select em all and import em at once by using Mac keyboard shortcut command Cmd A to select all files.
+Or simply select em all and import em at once by using Mac keyboard shortcut Cmd + A, to select all files.
 And hit the ‘Open’ button to start installing Google Fonts on your Mac.

-And done! now you have richer option for fonts that you can use em on your project.
-Whether on Microsoft Office, Keynote, Photoshop, Gimp etc.
+And done! now you have a richer option for fonts that you can use em on your project.
+Whether on Microsoft Office, Keynote, Photoshop, Gimp,

 Hope you find this info is useful.
 And thanks for read 🙂